Twig6943/InitfsTools/README.md

 <img width="2100" height="1240" alt="image222" src="https://github.com/user-attachments/assets/b651aab0-42a0-40e6-8b9b-44f916c9d088" />

 ## TODO:
-- Fix Dingo mode logic as its incorrect and needs proper polishing (Type Extractor)
+- Fix Dingo mode logic as it's incorrect and needs proper polishing (Type Extractor)
 - Fix Squadrons using the wrong mode - should use Walrus (Type Extractor)
 - Fully implement Dead Space and Need For Speed Heat support for live value reading
 - Fix a bug where the bcrypt.dll gets copied after the user hits ok, should be before
 - Fix an issue where the green highlight may disappear when deleting spaces
 - Fix an issue where highlights are invisible (Diff Check)
+- Fix the program not fully closing when tool windows are active
 - Finish DictionaryWindow logic to support more dev commands
 - Finish InitfsTools Wiki (help wanted!)
 - Implement localization support for the UI